woheller69/whisperIMEplus/README.md

 To get the most out of Whisper, follow these simple tips:

-- Press and hold the button while speaking.
+- Press and hold the button while speaking
-- Pause briefly before starting to speak.
+- Pause briefly before starting to speak
-- Speak clearly, loudly, and at a moderate pace.
+- Speak clearly, loudly, and at a moderate pace
+- Please note that there is a limit of 30s for each recording

 By following these guidelines, you'll be able to enjoy accurate and efficient voice recognition with Whisper.